CuriousOne23/WhenMathPrays/thought_manifold/thought_manifold_req/03_core_conceptual_requirements.md

 - Splitting and merging governed by activation-weighted rules:
   $E_i = w_i E_{\text{parent}}$, $H_i = w_i H_{\text{parent}}$ (where $w_i$ are normalized activation weights based on embedding similarity and local curvature)
 - Normalized entropy tracking (conserved across splits/merges; primarily reduced within Object Basins)
+- There is a global entropy floor and optional per-basin entropy floors to prevent over-collapse.
 - Perturbation mechanisms (internal noise, external input, volitional steering)
 - Sparse, gated regenerative amplifiers

 ### 2.6 Regulatory Mechanisms

-The simulator must include explicit regulatory subsystems to manage thought flow, consistent with the theory:

 - Anti-collapse stabilizers (triggered when curvature or convergence rate exceeds thresholds)
 - Flow modulators for damping and noise shaping (activated when velocity exceeds safe bounds)
-- Volitional steering constraints with tunable strength (engaged under external input or user override)
+- Volitional steering constraints with tunable strength
 - Stability monitors that detect and respond to critical transitions (e.g., saddle points)
+- When multiple regulators activate, they are applied in fixed priority order.

 ### 2.7 Completion and Inquiry States

 - **Clean completion**: When $H_\\%$ drops below a configurable threshold (global default with OB/RB-specific overrides) → transition to a Done Relational Basin
 - **Stressed completion**: Under quantified time pressure (optionally routed through a Feeling Object Basin)
 - **Inquiry Basins**: Shallow, unstable regions designed to sustain medium-entropy states for open exploration.

-Geometric profile includes low-to-moderate curvature, moderate damping, and entropy bounds that prevent rapid convergence while allowing persistent exploration.
+### 2.8 Canonicalization (New)

+- Canonicalization is the process by which a ThoughtPoint becomes fully bound to an Object Basin.
+- It is achieved when correlation score, embedding stability, and entropy stabilization conditions are simultaneously met.
+- The `canonicalization_achieved` flag is the primary completion signal for Object Basins.

 ## 3. OB vs RB Parameter Comparison